ecatmur/destructive-move-for-libraries/paper.md

 ## 1. Abstract

-We propose a mechanism to designate conversion operators as *destructive*; that is, when called on a prvalue object they are *assumed* to take responsibility for destructing that object; plus additional special member functions, enabling *destructive move* operations that are efficient, safe and composable.
+We propose a mechanism to designate member functions (including conversion operators) as *destructive*; that is, when called on a prvalue object they are *assumed* to take responsibility for destructing that object; plus additional special member functions, enabling *destructive move* operations that are efficient, safe and composable.

 ## 2. Motivation